DAY 33: CASA DE LUNA (478.2) TO UPPER SHAKE CAMPGROUND (493.4)

 Day 36: Cottonwood Cr (534.9) to Campsite (549.0)

 Spent most of the day under the bridge with Sara, Joe and Chad to beat the heat.
 When we packed up all our stuff to go down to the bridge this morning, Eric, Cy and Lukas were already there underneath one of the bridge supports.
-Others showed up pretty soon after, I don't think anyone would be able to hike during this heat.
+Others showed up pretty soon after and we just collected there as more hikers trickled in and collapsed, I don't think anyone would be able to hike during this heat.
 It was miserable just to lie still in the shade.

 Lazed around all day trying not to move and napped.
-The sand was so hot it burned my feet when I went up to get water, shoes stayed on after that.
+The sand was so hot it burned my feet when I went up to get water, by the time I realized how bad it hurt I had to do a weird hoppy dance to get back to shade and my shoes stayed on after that.
 Left around 5:30pm and as soon as we got to the road again, trail magic!
-It was actually the same guy that had picked up Brian and I in Wrightwood, I remembered his cute dog.
+It was actually the same guy that had picked up Brian and I in Wrightwood, I remembered his cute little dog.
 He gave us a beer and fruit and Cosmic brownies (yaaas), great way to start the night.

 No commentary on scenery since it was dark, but lots of little scorpions, one big ass tarantula (is it a tarantula?
 Do they have those here?
 I miss google) and kangaroo mice that seem either stupid or suicidal, they run right under where you’re about to step and then stop in the headlight beam.